dhirajarun/dhirajarun.github.io/writing/trying-helix.md

 I have setup `jk` for Escape.
 Tried setting up typescript, but was getting the error on tree-sitter.
 Asked about it on matrix server, after publishing this, checked the server and a memeber had already replied; he was able to help, The problem was I forgot to do the step 2 of [installation process](https://docs.helix-editor.com/install.html#pre-built-binaries) and started using the IDE after step 1.

 So for now, I am glad, I found this, I'll be using it, will see if it still makes me glad after a week or a month.

+## Update

+I setup the [evil-helix](https://github.com/usagi-flow/evil-helix) which is helix but keybindings are vim.
+I still uses nvim as my code IDE, I tried to swtich but it was counterproductive(quite a few major and minor features it lacks), the conflicting keybindings was becoming a pain.
+So until I could completely switch to helix, I'll keep evil-helix.